 approved four new acts for adoption by the states:

-Other drafts that were debated 2013 annual meeting but not scheduled
+Other drafts that were debated at the 2014 annual meeting but not scheduled

 for final approval include:

 - Uniform Voidable Transactions Act (formerly the Uniform Fraudulent Transfer Act)